AlejandroPerezB2B/EEG-HyperscanningYESNO/Videos/Readme.md

 5. **Add FFmpeg to PATH so any app (including MATLAB) can find it:** (if needed)

-   - Start → type Environment Variables → Edit the system environment variables\
+   - Start → type Environment Variables → Edit the system environment variables

-   - Click Environment Variables…<br/>
+   - Click Environment Variables…

    - Under System variables, select Path → Edit → New